Home History Gallery Early Standards Card Backs

 The Cards

-So, in the trump suit cards rank J, J*, A, K, Q, 10, 9, 8, 7 – where “J*” is the other Jack of the same colour.
+So, in the trump suit cards rank J, J*, A, K, Q, 10, 9, 8, 7 – where “J*” is the other Jack of the same colour as the trump suit.

-In the other plain suits the cards rank as usual A, K, Q, J, 10, 9, 8, 7.
+In any off-suits, the cards rank as usual A, K, Q, J, 10, 9, 8, 7.

 Right and Left Bowers

 In Euchre, the Jacks occupy and important position in play.
 When a trump suit is called, say for example Spades, the Jack of Spades now becomes the Right Bower and ranks above the Ace as the highest card.
 The Jack the same colour, in this case the Jack of Clubs is also recruited as a Spade and is called the Left Bower, ranking but one below the Right Bower and above the Ace.
 Thus, if the trump suit is black, either Clubs or Spades, the two black Jacks rise to the top while the two red Jacks rank as usual within their respective suits between Q and 10.
-On the other hand, if the trump suit is red, either Hearts or Diamonds, then the two red Jack ascend to supremacy but the two black Jacks ranks as usual below the Queen in their respective suits.
+On the other hand, if the trump suit is red, either Hearts or Diamonds, then the two red Jacks ascend to supremacy, but the two black Jacks ranks as usual below the Queen in their respective suits.

 It is important to remember that the Left Bower is in all respects a member of the Trump suit.
 This is important as in Euchre it is vital that you follow suit to the card led.
 Therefore, if Spades are trumps, and a player leads the Jack of Clubs, all subsequent players must follow suit with a Spade if they have one.
 Similarly, if you hold the Jack of Clubs, and a Spade is led, and you have no other Spades, you must play the Left Bower.
 This is important because reneging carries stiff penalties in Euchre as following suit to the card led is integral to play.